StackVista/stackstate-docs/use/metrics/golden_signals.md

 ## Overview

 To assist in monitoring distributed systems with a defined SLO (Service Level Objective), StackState can be configured to alert you if an SLI (Service Level Indicator) falls below a defined threshold.
-StackState Agent V2 deployed on a Linux host will retrieve telemetry that can be used to monitor the [four golden signals \(sre.google\)](https://sre.google/sre-book/monitoring-distributed-systems/#xref_monitoring_golden-signals).
-These metrics can then be used to build a [check](#checks) in StackState that responds to fluctuations in service level.
+StackState Agent V2 deployed on a Linux host will retrieve telemetry that can is helpful to monitor the [four golden signals \(sre.google\)](https://sre.google/sre-book/monitoring-distributed-systems/#xref_monitoring_golden-signals).
+These metrics can then available to build a [check](#checks) in StackState that responds to fluctuations in service level.

 The checks described on this page don't ensure that you are meeting your SLO directly, but they can help prevent an SLO violation by catching and alerting on changes in your SLIs as soon as possible.